Numbersf/MakeFontsGreatAgain/README-en.md

  ❗¹ and ² do not conflict, read carefully!!!❗

 >>Tsukushi A-circle global font module, theoretical adaptation
-- All major categories of native (A15 is not sure whether it supports it, but it has been adapted)
-- All major fake categories of native
+- All major categories of native (A9~A16)
-- ColorOS13-15(Please enable Roboto in settings)
+- ColorOS13-16(Please enable Roboto in settings)
-- OxygenOS 12-15
+- OxygenOS 12-16
 - RealmeUI
-- *Flyme (may have bugs)
+- Flyme
-- MIUI14
+- MIUI
-- HyperOS 1/2.0
+- HyperOS 1-2
 - Samsung